• Visit

 C: The Rogers and Bird Yard located at the foot of Hoffman Street

 After 1920, shipbuilding moved away from downtown Saugatuck but it never stopped.
-Modern shipbuilding activity included multiple paddle-wheel excursion boats, River Queen houseboats, Broward Marine luxury yachts, Anderson Boat Works, Skater fiberglass racing hulls and catamarans, and Douglas Marine Corporation military landing craft.
+Modern shipbuilding activity included producing multiple paddle-wheel excursion boats, River Queen houseboats, Broward Marine luxury yachts, Anderson Boat Works, research vessels, Skater fiberglass racing hulls and catamarans, and Douglas Marine Corporation military landing craft.

 Contact